Main • Shark shields?

 trev

-- kayakone
+kayakone said:

 Sharks are regular sights in this sport and sooner or later were all going to see one at least.